Healing in a Chaotic World: Mental Health, Trauma & Realistic Self-Care

 Self-Care: Skip the Guilt, Find the Intention

 In wellness culture, self-care often looks “nice” with candles, bath bombs, jade rollers.
-And while those can be lovely, Meghan argues what matters more is: How do you care for yourself when life is chaotic or when you don’t feel like it?
+And while those can be lovely, Meghan argues what matters more is: How do you care for yourself when life feels chaotic or when you don’t feel like it?

 • Systems > one-off treats